Mariahilfzeile & Marketplace

 Greil belonged to the "Deutschen Volkspartei", a liberal and national-Great German party.
 What appears to us today as a contradiction, liberal and national, was a politically common and well-functioning pair of ideas in the 19th century.
 Pan-Germanism was not a political peculiarity of a radical right-wing minority, but rather a centrist trend, particularly in German-speaking cities of the Reich, which was important in varying forms through almost all parties until after the Second World War.
 Whoever issues the liberal Innsbrucker Nachrichten of the period around the turn of the century, you will find countless articles in which the common ground between the German Reich and the German-speaking countries was made the topic of the day.

 Greil was a skilful politician who operated within the predetermined power structures of his time.
 He knew how to skilfully manoeuvre around the traditional powers, the monarchy and the clergy, and how to come to terms with them.
-Under him, the city purchased land with foresight in the spirit of the merchant in order to make projects possible.
-Under Wilhelm Greil, Innsbruck expanded considerably.
-Albert Gruber gave a warning speech on this growth in 1907, in which he warned against uncontrolled growth in urban planning and land speculation.
+The period leading up to the First World War was characterised by a general economic boom.
+This gave him a great deal of room for manoeuvre.
+Under him, the city purchased land with foresight in the style of a merchant in order to make projects possible.
+Under Wilhelm Greil, Innsbruck expanded at a rapid pace.
+The politician Greil was able to rely on the civil servants and town planners Eduard Klingler, Jakob Albert and Theodor Prachensky for the major building projects of the time.
+Infrastructure projects such as the new town hall in Maria-Theresienstraße in 1897, the Hungerburg railway in 1906 and the Karwendelbahn were realised.
+Other milestones included the renovation of the market square and the construction of the market hall.

 His predecessor, Mayor Heinrich Falk (1840 - 1917), had already contributed significantly to the modernisation of the town and the settlement of Saggen.
 Since 1859, the lighting of the city with gas pipelines had progressed steadily.
 Between 1887 and 1891, Innsbruck was equipped with a modern high-pressure water pipeline, which could also be used to supply flats on higher floors with fresh water.
 Wilhelm Greil arranged for the gas works in Pradl and the electricity works in Mühlau to be taken over into municipal ownership.
 The street lighting was converted to electric light.